+The Nominating and Governance Committee currently consists of three independent directors.
 The Nominating and Governance Committee is responsible for matters relating to the corporate governance of our Company and the nomination of members of the Board and committees of the Board.
-Ms. Bo-Linn is Chairperson of the Nominating and Governance Committee, and Ms. Walters-Hoffert and Mr. Robinette are members.
+Dr. Bo-Linn is the Chairperson of the Nominating and Governance Committee.
+Ms. Walters-Hoffert and Mr. Robinette are members of the Nominating and Governance Committee.
 Each of the members of our Nominating and Governance Committee is independent under NASDAQ's independence standards.
-The Nominating and Governance Committee operates under a written charter, which was amended on January 14, 2022.
-The Amended Nominating and Corporate Governance Committee Charter is available on our website at www.fluxpower.com.
+The Nominating and Governance Committee operates under a written charter, which is available on our website at www.fluxpower.com.